HI intensity mapping with the MIGHTEE survey: power spectrum estimates: sensitivity for estimating HI power spectrum

 After flagging and calibration by the processMeerKAT pipeline, the following steps are used for the continuum imaging process.
 We apply the CASA \textit{tclean} and \textit{gaincal} tasks on the MS file for deconvolution and self-calibration respectively.
 We have used the multi-scale multi-frequency (MS-MFS) synthesis algorithm \citep{Rau_2011} for the imaging with \textit{nterms=2} to estimate the intensity along with its spectral variation.
 To account for the non-coplanarity of the MeerKAT baselines, we also used the W-projection algorithm \citep{Cornwell_2008}.
-To reduce the error emanating from the temporal variations in the system gain, we perform a few rounds of self-calibration with \textit{gaincal} (both phase and amplitude+phase) and \textit{tclean} loop.
+To reduce the error emanating from the temporal variations in the system gain, we perform a few rounds of self-calibration with \textit{gaincal} (3 rounds phase and 1 amplitude+phase) and \textit{tclean} loop.
 For the first few iterations, the number of clean iterations is set to a low number to avoid cleaning deep and detect false source components from noise pixels.
 With each self-calibration, the number of clean iterations is increased gradually.
 At the final \textit{tclean} task, the threshold for the clean is set at $5\sigma$ level where $\sigma$ is the standard deviation in the residual image.
 We create an image of size $1024 \times 1024$ pixels with 8 arcseconds cell size.
 The image size has been kept larger compared to the main field of view to include the bright sources from the sidelobes.
 We do not perform any primary beam correction to the image.
 This is actually an advantage as it means that primary beam effects will be included in our point source foreground model.
 In \autoref{COSMOS}, we present the central region of the image of size $1.14^{\circ} \times 1.14^{\circ}$.
-From the $11.2$ hours of sub-band data, we obtain an rms $\sim 10 \mu$Jy beam$^{-1}$.
+From the $11.2$ hours of sub-band data, we obtain an rms $\sim 10 \mu$Jy beam$^{-1}$ from the resulting residual image.
+To check the calibration accuracy, we have compared the flux scales of some known sources in the final image and they are consistent with the historical values.
 The model obtained from the final imaging step is further used as the foreground model in the power spectrum pipeline as described in the following section.
 As the foreground model is generated directly from the CLEAN components, the effects of primary beam are implicitly included in the model.